Skip to main content

 Lime mortar held some joints.

-What is old stereotype: Hebrew slaves?
+What are old stereotype: Hebrew slaves?

 Show answer